‘American Song Contest’ returns with Ohio in the mix - NewsBreak

 “It’s just in my blood,” said King Kyote of Maine.
 “I wanna play music and share my music with the world.”

-“The contest aspect is cool, but we’re just stoked by music, that’s really it,” said Eli Hirsch, of the band courtship. that represents Oregon.‘This Is Us’ star Mandy Moore directs episode
+“The contest aspect is cool, but we’re just stoked by music, that’s really it,” said Eli Hirsch, of the band courtship. that represents Oregon.Will Smith, Chris Rock confrontation shocks Oscar audience

 Viewers will decide if Monday’s songs have the “it” factor.